wpmudev/shared-ui-react/README.md

 2. Review packages `README.md` files and make sure all changes are listed.
 3. Publish packages `npx lerna publish`.

-If you have a private package that you don't publish, you have to specify `"private": true` in `package.json`.
+If you have a private package that you don't want to publish, you have to specify `"private": true` in `package.json`.

 ***